casper-network/docs-archive/staking/staking.rst

           },

-What if the Validator Key is not there?
+What if my Validator is not in the Era Validators?
 ----------------------

-If you observe your delegation request in the ``bid`` structure, but do not see the associated validator key in ``era_validators``, then the validator you selected is not part of the current validator set.
+If you observe your delegation request in the ``bid`` structure but do not see the associated validator key in ``era_validators``, then the validator you selected is not part of the current validator set.
 In this event, your tokens are not earning rewards unless you undelegate, wait through the unbonding period, and re-delegate to another validator.